M-theory from the Superpoint: Background

-of the group of general degree-preserving linear maps on the underlying vector space, on those elements which are Lie algebra homomorphisms, hence which preserve the super Lie bracket. \end{definition} \begin{proposition} For $\mathfrak{g}$ a super Lie algebra, then the Lie algebra of its automorphism Lie group (definition \ref{AutomorphismLieGroup})
+of the group of degree-preserving linear isomorphisms on the underlying vector space, consisting of those elements which are super Lie algebra isomorphisms. \end{definition} \begin{proposition} For $\mathfrak{g}$ a super Lie algebra, the Lie algebra of its automorphism Lie group (Definition \ref{AutomorphismLieGroup})